moorechow/pyRevit/3scriptanatomy.md

 &nbsp;

 ### Logging:
-For all logging, the 'scriptutils' module defines the default logger for each script.
+For all logging, the `scriptutils` module defines the default logger for each script.
 Here is how to use it:

 ``` python
 from scriptutils import logger